-If you have an unpainted brick home exterior, keep the brick exterior looking fresh by having it professionally power washed every couple years.
+If you have an unpainted brick home exterior, keep the brick exterior looking fresh by having it professionally power washed every couple of years.

 A brick exterior will need a fresh coat of paint every three to five years.
-The paint will block the brick’s porous surface, but moisture will seep in through mortar.
+The paint will block the brick’s porous surface, but moisture will seep in through the mortar.
 And because the majority of the surface is blocked, the moisture has no way to escape which can lead to the breakdown of the brick.
 Because brick could be difficult to maintain, it’s important to contact the professionals and have them take a look at your exterior to see what possible maintenance options can be done.